 A run through the game takes approximately 4 minutes.

 I have tested the Windows version and the HTML5 version in Firefox.
 They should, ideally, play identically.
-The Mac version has been provided since Godot could build one, but I don't have any means of testing it.
-Play that one at your own risk.

 - WASD - move

 - Left Click - throw knife / dash (if knife is already thrown)

 - Right Click - hold to recall knife